omkarfadtare965/CodeChef/README.md

 - ___Real-time predictions:___ It involves making predictions instantly as new data comes in.
 - ___Batch predictions:___ It involves making predictions on a group of data at once, rather than one at a time.
 - ___Metadata:___ Metadata (data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage: history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
+- ___Pipeline:___ A pipeline refers to the series of tasks that are executed in a specific order to achieve a certain goal.
+- ___Orchestration: Orchestration refers to the process of automating multiple tasks to work together in a sequence  or the process that manages the execution of a pipeline ensuring that each step is executed in the proper order and any dependencies between tasks are handled properly.
+- ___Orchestrator:___ Orchestrator is the tool that manages the process of orchestration and raises alerts when something went wrong.
 - ___Orchestration:___ Orchestration refers to the execution and coordination of tasks within an ML pipeline, ensuring that each task is executed in the correct order based on its dependencies.
 - ___Orchestrator:___ Orchestrator is a tool or system that automates and manages this process of orchestration, ensuring that the tasks are scheduled, executed, and monitored efficiently.
 - ___DAG (Directed Acyclic Graph):___ DAG is a powerful tool for defining ML pipelines